influxdata/docs-v2/content/influxdb/cloud/monitor-alert/templates/infrastructure/raspberry-pi.md

 weight: 201
 ---

-Use the [Raspberry Pi Monitoring template](https://github.com/influxdata/community-templates/tree/master/raspberry-pi) to monitor data from the Raspberry Pi system template to monitor your Raspberry Pi 4 or 400 Linux system.
+Use the [Raspberry Pi Monitoring template](https://github.com/influxdata/community-templates/tree/master/raspberry-pi) to monitor your Raspberry Pi 4 or 400 Linux system.

 The Raspberry Pi template includes the following: